FJWang01/Head-Related-Intensity-Based-Transfer-Function/README.md

 Run cal_x_axis_intensity_cpsd to calculate the active intensity in the x direction.

-Run cal_y_axis_intensity_cpsd to calculate the active intensity in the x direction.
+Run cal_y_axis_intensity_cpsd to calculate the active intensity in the y direction.

-Run cal_z_axis_intensity_cpsd to calculate the active intensity in the x direction.
+Run cal_z_axis_intensity_cpsd to calculate the active intensity in the z direction.

 Due to the large size, raw impulse responses between the speakers and the microphone pairs can be requested by emailing the author at frank.wang324@gmail.com .